curityio/devops-dashboard-example/doc/oauth-flow.md

 ## HTTP Schemes

 First, ensure that the same HTTP or HTTPS scheme is used by admin and runtime nodes.\
-Avoid running the Admin UI on HTTPS and the runtime nodes on HTTP.
+Avoid running the Admin UI on HTTPS and runtime nodes on HTTP, or vice versa.

 ## Client Settings

 These settings at these Admin UI locations affect the browser permissions needed during dashboard logins.\
-In the example setup, these all begin with `https://localhost:6749`:
+In the example setup, these all begin with `http://localhost:6749`:

 - System / Zones / Allowed Origins for CORS
 - Profiles / Token Service / Clients / devops_dashboard_restconf_client / Allowed Origins